Teamdevil101/example-scripts/README.md

 # example-scripts
-These are my example scripts for IKTKe.
+These are my example scripts from back in the day.
 - R.A.